Ottawa Valley

 The Ottawa River crossing the Ottawa Valley near the City of Ottawa.
 In the foreground, skirts of the Gatineau Hills make up part of the southern tip of the Canadian Shield.

-The Ottawa Valley (Vallée d'Outaouais) is the valley of the Ottawa River (Rivière des Outaouais), along the boundary between Eastern Ontario and the Outaouais, Quebec, Canada.
+The Ottawa Valley (Vallée d'Outaouais) is a rift valley of the Ottawa River (Rivière des Outaouais), along the boundary between Eastern Ontario and the Outaouais, Quebec, Canada.
 The valley is the transition between the Saint Lawrence Lowlands and the Canadian Shield.
 Because of the surrounding shield, the valley is narrow at its western end and then becomes increasingly wide (mainly on the Ontario side of the river) as it progresses eastward.
 The underlying geophysical structure is the Ottawa-Bonnechere Graben.
 Approximately 1.3 million people reside in the valley (and along its tributaries), around 80% of whom reside in Ottawa.
 The total area of the Ottawa Valley is 2.4 million ha (6 million ac).
 The National Capital Region area has just over 1.4 million inhabitants in both provinces.

 Near the City of Ottawa, the Ottawa Valley merges with the St. Lawrence Valley to the south to create a delta of flat farmland stretching unbroken from the Ottawa River to the Saint Lawrence River as far east as the island of Montreal, where the two rivers meet.

 From west to east, communities in the Ottawa Valley include Deep River (with nearby Chalk River, the site of Canada's first nuclear reactor program), Mattawa, Petawawa (a major Canadian military base), Pembroke (where Samuel de Champlain landed briefly), Fort Coulonge, Shawville, Renfrew, Quyon, Arnprior, Ottawa (the nation's capital), Rockland, L'Orignal, Hawkesbury, and Rigaud and Almonte, Round Lake Centre, Dacre, Douglas, Hyndford, Scotch Bush, Osceola and Barr Line.